jaminthorns/vscode-gitterm/ideas.md

 There should be a command (with a default keybinding) that lets you select a reference (branch/tag/commit) to view the active file at.

+This should also be available as a context menu command when viewing diffs.

 # Use `Pseudoterminal` for running commands 🤔

 Using a `Pseudoterminal` could provide a cleaner experience when running